 Many believers focus only on the words of Jesus to Peter and miss the rest.
 In focusing on Peter’s faltering steps we miss the most amazing element of the story.

 As a fisherman, Peter knew how cruel the sea was.
-He probably lost friends and relatives to drowning and heard of others who died.
+This Galilean fisherman probably lost friends and relatives to drowning and heard of others who died.
 He was also very aware any storm could swamp the little fishing boat and take the lives of the occupants.
 Peter was well acquainted with death.

 Yet in the middle of a storm, seeing a figure on the water, Peter stepped out of the boat.

 Think on that.
 No other disciple got out of the boat, only Peter.
 How many of us, if we were in a storm tossed boat in the middle of the night, would do the same?
+Would we step out in faith?
 We need to stop thinking Peter had little faith and wonder why our faith isn’t big enough to get us out of the boat.

 Doubt is a part of faith as much as breathing is a part of life.
 When we walk in faith, we will face doubt.
 The problem isn’t doubt while walking in faith, but simply walking in faith to begin with.